 - High blood pressure

 - Age (women over 55; men over 45)

 Heart Attack Symptoms

-Different people have different symptoms for heart attacks, but these signs could mean you are having a heart attack:
+While different people have different symptoms for heart attacks, these signs could mean you are having a heart attack:

-- Chest discomfort.
-This can be pressure, squeezing, fullness, or pain in the center of the chest that lasts for more than a few minutes or goes away and comes back.
+- Chest discomfort: Feeling pressure, squeezing, fullness, or pain in the center of the chest that lasts for more than a few minutes or goes away and comes back.

-- Discomfort in the upper body.
-This can be pain or discomfort in the arms, back, neck, jaw, or stomach.
+- Discomfort in the upper body: Feeling pain or discomfort in the arms, back, neck, jaw, or stomach.

-- Other signs.
-These include cold sweat, nausea, or lightheadedness.
+- Other signs: Cold sweat, nausea, or dizziness.